 Hanacure Face Mask Review

-A medical review of the applications of tea for the cosmetics industry, published in the Molecules journal in 2019, stated the following: “By the inhibition of lipoxygenase, metalloproteinase, hyaluronidase and collagenase, tea and its extracts significantly delay the signs of skin aging.”
+“By the inhibition of lipoxygenase, metalloproteinase, hyaluronidase and collagenase, tea and its extracts significantly delay the signs of skin aging.”

 This means that tea extract when applied topically can inhibit expression of enzymes produced by the body which age skin.

 Nelumbo nucifera (lotus) seed extract was shown to prevent loss of elasticity in the skin, and to have a synergistic anti-aging effect when combined with tea, in a 2015 medical review.